mrc-ide/packit/docs/custom-branding.md

 ## Brand name

 This is used as the app's name in the header component, and likely will be re-used elsewhere in the app.
 The front end derives it from the page title, storing it in the context of a BrandingProvider that makes it available across the app.
-Deriving it from the page title, rather than via a request to the back-end, is intended to save the time it takes to make that trip.
+Deriving it from the page title, rather than via a request to the back-end, is intended to save the time it would take to make that trip.

 ## Logo configuration